gokulag123/Excel_Dashboard/README.md

 - - - - - - -
 1)Maharastra bagged first place followed by Karnataka followed by UP in sales in the year 2022.

-2)Women have higher buying habit compared to men.
-Especially Woman in youth age-group (20-40) followed by (40-60).
+2)Women have higher buying habit compared to men Especially Woman in youth age-group (20-40) followed by (40-60).

 3)Maximum ammount of sales happened in the month of March for the entire year.